-- there can be any number of TEST.yaml testplan files - there can be any number of MANIFEST.manifest.yaml manifest files - --envs, --suites, and --cases are Python-style regular expressions (beware shell-escapes!) to select which environments, suites, and cases to run, based on their names.
+- if any of the CONFIG_PATH resolve to a directory name, only the specified files and directories are used to look for config files. - if none of CONFIG_PATH resolve to a directory name, sample-tester will attempt to obtain a testplan document and a manifest document from the files specified. - If it finds at least one testplan document and at least one manifest document, it will use all the documents in the specified files as inputs but will not read from any additional files. - If it does not find a testplan document, it will look for additional YAML configuration files under the current working directory and any arbitrarily nested subdirectories, and use any testplan documents it finds in this manner. - If it does not find a manifest document, it will look for additional YAML configuration files under the current working directory and any arbitrarily nested subdirectories, and use any manifest documents it finds in this manner. - --envs, --suites, and --cases are Python-style regular expressions (beware shell-escapes!) to select which environments, suites, and cases to run, based on their names.
 All the environemnts, suites, or cases will be selected to run by default if the corresponding flag is not set.
-Note that if an environment is not selected, its suites are not selected regardless of --suites; if a suite is not selected, its testcases are not selected regardless of --cases.

-• --fail-fast makes execution stop as soon as a failing test case is encountered, without executing any remaining test cases.
+Note that if an environment is not selected, its suites are not selected regardless of --suites; if a suite is not selected, its testcases are not selected regardless of --cases. - --fail-fast makes execution stop as soon as a failing test case is encountered, without executing any remaining test cases.